Skip to main content

 BALANCING TREES, MEMBERS AND ELECTRIC RELIABILITY

-IMG_7710.JPGOur goal is to keep trees healthy while making sure they do not interfere with United’s electric infrastructure.
-The amount of tree trimming depends on several factors:
+IMG_7710.JPGUnited’s goal is to keep trees healthy while making sure they do not interfere with United’s electric or fiber optic infrastructure.
+The amount of tree trimming depends on many factors such as:

 • Tree species